schoinh/CirclesMVCAzure/README.md

 * ASP.NET Identity
 * Entity Framework Core
 * LINQ
-* MySQL

 ## Support and contact details

-_Please leave comments below with any feedback._
+_Please submit a pull request with any feedback._

 ### License